ebp-nor/genome-assembly-workshop-2022/10_Rapid_curation.md

 sbatch /projects/ec146/scripts/run_rapidcuration.sh gsMetZobe /fp/projects01/ec146/data/genomic_data/hic/  /fp/projects01/ec146/data/genomic_data/pacbio/gsMetZobe_pacbio.fastq.gz /fp/projects01/ec146/data/genomic_data/hic/ERR9503460_1_60x.fastq.gz /fp/projects01/ec146/data/genomic_data/hic/ERR9503460_2_60x.fastq.gz
 ```

 After this is finished, you should be left with an out.pretext file, and this can be used for manual curation.
-However, since the species we were working on had some ambiguous Hi-C contact signals, you can try your hand at curating the EBP-Nor brook lamprey instead!
+However, since the yeast species you were working on had some ambiguous Hi-C contact signals, we´re gonna let you try your hand at curating the EBP-Nor brook lamprey instead!
 To download this file to your local computer, open a new terminal window, navigate to where you want to place your file, and use the code below:

 ```
 scp -r <username>@fox.educloud.no:/projects/ec146/data/pretext_data/lampetra_planeri_hap1.pretext .